H-1B Approvals vs. Employee Layoffs

 Policy Response

-The Affordability Act of 2026 proposes ending the current H-1B program and restoring the original H-1 visa requirements:
+The Affordability and Immigration Act of 2026 proposes ending the current H-1B program and restoring the original H-1 visa requirements:

 The goal is not to eliminate pathways for exceptional foreign talent, but to ensure the program serves its intended purpose: filling genuine skills gaps rather than providing access to lower-cost labor.